These tasty cheesecake stuffed strawberries are a healthier dessert that will actually satisfy your sweet tooth for under 100 calories per serving.

 I’ve got to get my fix somewhere or I’ll end up ravenously shoving chocolate in my face at midnight like a mad woman.
 No one wants to see that.
 Trust me.

-My problem is that a lot of healthy desserts leave me unsatisfied and still craving sugar.
+My problem is that a lot of lighter desserts leave me unsatisfied and still craving sugar.
 They either aren’t sweet enough or frankly, just aren’t very good.
 Well, these hit the mark on every level.
 And they’re easy and fun to make.

 Since strawberries are the main ingredient, obviously, the end result is only going to be as tasty as the berries you use.
 So, make sure you pick good ones!
 Cutting off the tip of each berry helps them stay upright on the plate so they don’t spill their filling all over.